stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 ## Reference Factory

 The Vulkan API (and many other native libraries) make extensive use of by-reference types to return data (with the return value generally being some sort of error code).
-The `vkCreateInstance()` API method returns the handle of the newly instance created instance via a JNA `PointerByReference` from which the actual handle is extracted.
+For example the `vkCreateInstance()` API method returns the handle of the newly instance created instance via a JNA `PointerByReference` from which the actual handle is extracted.

-Mercifully this approach is generally uncommon in Java but it poses an awkward problem for unit-testing - if the code allocates the by-reference internally we have no way of mocking it beforehand, the returned pointer will be initialised to zero, and subsequent code that depends on that value will fail.
+Mercifully this approach is generally uncommon in Java but it poses an awkward problem for unit-testing - if the code allocates the by-reference internally we have no way of mocking it beforehand, the returned pointer will be initialised to zero (probably), and subsequent code that depends on that value will fail.

 We _could_ mock the reference using a Mockito _answer_ but that means tedious and convoluted code that we have to implement for _every_ unit-test that exercises a by-reference value.

-Therefore we factor out the most common cases into a _reference factory_ helper that is responsible for creating by-reference types in the API that we can then more easily mock.
+Therefore we factor out the most common cases into a _reference factory_ helper that is responsible for creating any by-reference types in the API that we can then more easily mock.
-The factory is defined as follows with a concrete implementation used for production code:
+The factory is defined as follows with a concrete implementation for production code:

 ```java
 public interface ReferenceFactory {